A critical survey of twisted spectral triples beyond the Standard Model

 \section{Conclusion and outlook}

 The idea of using twisted spectral triples in high-energy physics was born with the hope of generating the extra scalar field needed to stabilise the electroweak vacuum (and to fit the Higgs mass), respecting the axioms of noncommutative geometry.
 More specifically it was thought that the first-order condition could be twisted, rather than abandoned.
 We have shown in this note that this is not possible.
 This moves the interest of the twist towards what seemed at first sight a side effect, namely the non-zero twisted fluctuation of the free Dirac operator $\ds$.
 It yields a new field of $1$-forms, whose physical meaning becomes clear by computing the fermionic action.
 For the minimal twist of a doubled manifold, and the minimal twist of the spectral triple of electrodynamics, this fields identifies with (the dual of) the $4$-momentum in Lorentzian signature.
-Preliminary computations indicate that a similar result also holds for the twist of the Standar Model presented in \cite{M.-Filaci:2020aa}.
+Preliminary computations indicate that a similar result also holds for the twist of the Standard Model presented in \cite{M.-Filaci:2020aa}.

-It remains to be understood why one ends up in the temporal gauge.
-And more importantly, does the identification between twisted fluctuation of $\ds$ and the $4$-momentum still makes sense for the bosonic part of the action, given by the spectral action?
-Not to mention that the definition of the latter in a twisted context has not been estabilised yet \cite{Devastato:2020aa}.
+It remains to understand why one ends up in the temporal gauge and, more importantly, if the identification between twisted fluctuation of $\ds$ and the $4$-momentum still makes sense for the bosonic part of the action, given by the spectral action.
+Not to mention that the definition of the latter in a twisted context has not been stabilised yet \cite{Devastato:2020aa}.